celiao/django-rest-authemail/example_project/README.md

 pip install -r requirements.txt
 ```

-Either add your email settings to your environment or enter them directly in the `settings.py` file.
+Either add your email settings to your environment or enter them directly at the bottom of the `settings.py` file.
 The setting `AUTH_EMAIL_VERIFICATION` (default: True) can be set to False, if you don't want email verification to be performed.

 ```python
 vim example_project/settings.py